aleshaleksey/fansys23/skills.md

 - **Take care**: No.
 - **Try again**: No. Same result.

-__INT: Investigate/Prospect__
+#### Investigate/Prospect

 This is a wide range of skills and methods that are used to reveal hidden details and properties of the surrounding area.
 Detailed use is described in "Scouting, prospecting and exploration".
 The DM should take care not to put plot critical information behind this kind of check (or any other check really, this one is overdone).
 In addition this skill can be used for "detective" functions like:

 - **Date Evidence**: Determine the approximate age of evidence.
 Can also be used for tracks, food stuffs, etc:
   - Exactly: Threshold = 32
   - Within 5%: Threshold = 24
   - Within 10%: Threshold = 20
   - Within 25%: Threshold = 16
   - When evidence gets to a certain age, any further deterioration can make it impossible to date.
 Therefore the DM should use common sense (eg "This blood is exactly 129381 years, 4 days and 3 minutes old!" is silly).
 - **Detect Tampering**: Determine that something has been tampered with or if there is something that is missing.
   - Threshold = Threshold of roll used to tamper.
 - **Take care**: Yes.
 - **Try again**: Yes.

-__INT: Navigate__
+#### Navigate

 Navigation allows a character to orientate themselves in space, find the best route from A to B, hold a course, or to plan logistics.
 In conjunction with cartographers' tools it can be used to create wonderful maps.
 Navigation can be anything from a "full round action" for orientating one-self, to a drawn out process for planning logistics.

 - **Find north:** Orientate your direction.
 Useful in unknown terrain.
 This is a full round action.
   - Threshold = [Threshold of terrain with weather modifier - 5]
 - **Hold course:** Maintain your direction of travel when circumstances change (eg weather changes).
 This is a "secondary action".